Department of Homeland Security (DHS)

 Do not submit any documentation unless your school has received a 180-day notice via the Student & Exchange Visitor Information System (SEVIS)

-At 180 days before a school’s certification expiration date (CED), designated school officials (DSOs) will receive notice from SEVP through the Student and Exchange Visitor Information System (SEVIS) that the school is eligible to apply for recertification.
+One hundred and eighty days before a school’s Certification Expiration Date (CED), designated school officials (DSOs) will receive notice from SEVP through the Student and Exchange Visitor Information System (SEVIS) that the school is eligible to apply for recertification.

 SEVP recommends that you review your Form I-17 as soon as possible to determine if it is current and accurate.
 If you identify a change not previously reported to SEVP you must file the update in SEVIS immediately.
 The update must be adjudicated prior to filing for recertification.
 The update adjudication process typically ranges from 60 to 90 days, but could take longer depending on the nature of the update.
 Filing an update does not change the Certification Expiration Date.